 Over the 20th century governments reduced shop opening hours, requiring shops to close at 9 p.m. during the week, and to remain closed on weekends.
 Hours were liberalised in 1980 to allow Saturday (but not Sunday) trading.

 In 1990 the government repealed the Shop Trading Hours Act 1977, removing previous restrictions on trading hours, apart from those requiring shops to be closed on Good Friday, Easter Sunday, Christmas Day and before 1 p.m. on Anzac Day.
 This opened the door to Sunday and late-night trading.
 To provide some protection to employees, it remained illegal to pressure a worker to work on Sundays, or at night between 9 p.m. and 7 a.m.
-In 2016 the Government amended the 1990 Act giving territorial authorities the ability to decide whether shops in their districts could open on Easter Sunday.
+In 2016 the government amended the 1990 Act to give territorial authorities the ability to decide whether shops in their districts could open on Easter Sunday.

 New Zealand’s financial system before 1984 was one of the most regulated of the developed countries.
 Interest rates were controlled by the government, and financial institutions like banks were expected to observe credit-growth guidelines set by the minister of finance.
 The government actively discouraged growth in consumer credit.
 These and other restrictions were removed soon after the 1984 general election, giving New Zealand consumers access to more credit than ever before.